Why Great Marketing is Quiet, Then Loud

 When your message is ready and your audience is primed, then it's worth scaling.
 That's when the press features make sense.
 That's when the paid campaigns convert.
 That's when word of mouth kicks in.

-Quiet marketing isn’t about staying hidden.
-It’s about timing the reveal.
-The power of subtle marketing is that it creates a foundation that supports the noise when it finally comes.
+Quiet marketing isn't about staying hidden.
+It's about timing the reveal.

 Quiet Doesn't Mean Passive